 Los Mochis: Notting Hill Gate

-This November, London eagerly awaited the opening of Los Mochis, a new restaurant pairing pan-pacific flavours from multi-award-winning restaurateur Markus Thesleff.
+This November, London eagerly awaited the opening of Los Mochis, a new places to eat in London restaurant pairing pan-pacific flavours from multi-award-winning restaurateur Markus Thesleff.
 A blend of Mexican spirit with Japanese elegance, two culinary powerhouses meet at Los Mochis.
 Expect hands-on fun with classic MexiCali dishes, taken to a new level with the clean, fresh flavours of Asia.

 The backdrop against which all of this can be savoured is equally compelling.
 The design of both the ground-floor dining room and the first-floor lounge is saturated with elements of rustic, authentic Mexican culture balanced with a fusion of elegant, warm and sophisticated Japanese touches.
 Rough surfaces are softened by subtle ambient lighting and stark finishes offset by warm timbers and cognac coloured leather.